addianto/sitodo/docs/index.md

 ## Target Audience

-While the course is designed for fresh graduates with background in computing, students coming from different background can read and follow the course.
+While the course is designed for fresh graduates with a background in computing, students coming from a different background can read and attend the course.
 At minimum, you need to:

 -  Have some experiences in programming, preferably using an object-oriented